The Best Coastal Walks in Cornwall 2022

 Your journey will take you onto St Michael’s Way, an ancient pilgrimage trail.
 It is uniquely the only footpath remaining that was linked to a designated European Cultural Route.

 You will pass by villages, wooded valleys and the Marazion marshes.
 Here on the largest reedbed in Cornwall, you will have the opportunity to see a variety of wetland birds.

-The big attraction of this walk will undoubtedly be the spectacular view of St Michael’s Mount itself.
+Once you make it to the South Coast the big attraction of this walk will undoubtedly be the spectacular view of St Michael’s Mount itself.

-Get a preview of its magic in this fine art print from Sebastien Coell Photography.
+Get a preview of its magic in this fine art print from Sebastien Coell Photography

 This iconic rocky island is home to a medieval castle and church.
 The oldest buildings date back to the 12th century.
 You may even be able to take a boat trip to the island or at low tide brave the infamous causeway.

 You can then return to St Ive's by bus and whilst your there why not enjoy the magnificent views across St Ives bay.